Everybody Wants to Rule the World: Commercial performance

 In the United Kingdom, "Everybody Wants to Rule the World" debuted at number 16 on the UK Singles Chart, in the issue dated 24 March 1985.
 On the week of 14 April 1985, the song peaked at number two, where it stayed for an additional week, both times being blocked from the top spot by "We Are the World" by USA for Africa.
-"Everybody Wants to Rule the World" received a quadruple platinum certification by the British Phonographic Industry (BPI) on 18 October 2024 for 2,400,000 sales and re-entered the UK Singles Chart in 2022 and 2023.
+"Everybody Wants to Rule the World" re-entered several times the UK Singles Chart between 2022 and 2026 and received a quintuple platinum certification by the British Phonographic Industry (BPI) on 30 January 2026 for 3,000,000 sales.
 In addition, as of May 2023, is the 12th most streamed song from the 1970s, 1980s, and 1990s by British artists in the United Kingdom.
 The song peaked at number three in Belgium, and at number two in both the Netherlands and Ireland.

 In the United States, "Everybody Wants to Rule the World" debuted at number 70 on the Billboard Hot 100 in the issue dated 16 March 1985.
 On the week of 27 April 1985, the song rose to number 18.
 On the week of 8 June 1985, the song moved to #1, replacing Wham!'s "Everything She Wants" (1984) on the chart; it would spend a total of two weeks in this position.
 The song was a commercial success in other American markets, peaking at number two on the Adult Contemporary and Top Rock Tracks and charting at number one on the Hot Dance Club Play, Hot Dance Music/Maxi-Singles Sales, and Cash Box charts.
 It ranks as the 345th best-charting single of all time in the United States.
 In Canada, the song reached the number one spot, earning a gold certification from Music Canada (MC) for 40,000 sales shipments on 1 May 1985.

 In Australia, the song reached the number two position.
 On the report dated 19 May 1985, the song debuted at number four on the New Zealand Top 40 Singles chart; it would later peak at number one.
 It was certified Gold by the Recorded Music NZ (RMNZ) for sales of 10,000.